sourcegraph/careers/job-descriptions/software-engineer-code-intelligence.md

 ## About the role

 As a member of the [code intelligence team](https://about.sourcegraph.com/handbook/engineering/code-intelligence) at Sourcegraph, you will explore and implement ways to extract semantic information from code to make code intelligence faster, more precise, more scalable, and easier to set up.
-Read our [project roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#heading=h.dimwsc9ccmwq) to see the challenges that we are working on today and in the near the future.
+Read our [project roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#heading=h.dimwsc9ccmwq) to see the challenges that we are working on today and in the near future.

 ### Qualifications